keptn/lifecycle-toolkit/docs/content/en/docs/install/_index.md

 ## Deploy Demo Application

 It is time to deploy the demo application.

-Use `kubectl` to apply this manifest:
+Save this manifest as `app.yaml`:

 ```shell
 apiVersion: apps/v1